 You can use our calculator to estimate your land tax.

 An exemption from land tax may be available depending on the use of the property and/or the owner of the property.

-Land held on trust will be assessed separately from other land owned by the trusts.
-If held under a discretionary, fixed or unit trust it may be subject to the new trust surcharge rates of land tax.
+Land held on trust will be assessed separately from other land owned by the trustees.
+If held under a discretionary, fixed or unit trust it may be subject to the trust surcharge rates of land tax.